-The Foundation invests in a private equity fund.
-As of December 31, 2018, the unfunded capital commitment for the fund is \$600,000.
+The Foundation invests in private equity funds.
+As of December 31, 2019 and 2018, the unfunded capital commitment for the two funds was \$2,435,000 and \$600,000, respectively.

 COMMUNITY FOUNDATION OF GREATER NEW BRITAIN AND AFFILIATES

 Schedule of Program and Supporting Services Expenses